molly-moen/pcs-remote-monitoring-webui/README.md

 Configuration and Environment variables
 ===========================

-The service configuration is stored in [app.config.js](src/app.config.js)
+The Web UI configuration is stored in [app.config.js](src/app.config.js)

 The configuration files in the repository reference some environment variables that need to be created at least once.
 Depending on your OS and